-We also send out Befriending Volunteers who visit older adults in their homes, aiming to keep their clients more active and involved in their communities.
+We also provide a Befriending service and send out volunteers who visit older adults in their homes, aiming to keep their clients more active and involved in their communities.

-Finally, we offer professional benefits advice; our skilled team of Welfare officers can guide you through the complicated benefits system, and help you apply for a range of benefits and entitlements.
+Finally, we offer professional benefits advice; our skilled team of Welfare officers can guide you through the complicated benefits system & help you apply for a range of benefits and entitlements.

 The charity is only able to continue its work in communities of Glasgow thanks to the generosity of its supporters.

-There are many ways of supporting Glasgow’s Golden Generation: through the giving of one-off or regular donations, sponsorships, fundraising events, runs and challenges.
+There are many different ways of supporting Glasgow’s Golden Generation: through the giving of one-off or regular donations, sponsorships, fundraising events, runs and challenges.